Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 - Check CloudWatch Logs for errors.
 - Verify all configurations and permissions, especially for SAS tokens and AWS access keys.

-## Conclusion

-This Lambda function automates the transformation and transfer of Cloud WAF logs from AWS S3 to various formats and destinations, enhancing integration capabilities with different cloud environments and SIEMs.